Time-Out & Teaching Self-Regulation

 I carefully presented time-out as something that can help anyone stay calm and focused.
 I introduced it after establishing class rules with students and discussing the rules in a way that gained their investment.
 I then told them that everyone forgets or has trouble following the rules sometimes, and in this classroom, when that happened to someone I would help them out in several ways, including using words or a nonverbal cue to remind them, having them come sit next to me—or having them step away from the action to pull themselves together.

 I then modeled so students were certain what going to the break area, staying there, and returning should look and sound like.
 All this helped establish that taking a break was not a punishment and paved the way for students to use it themselves as an aid to maintaining positive behavior.
-(To learn more about teaching positive time-out, see “What is Responsive Classroom Time-Out” and Rules in School.)
+(To learn more about teaching positive time-out, see “What is Responsive Classroom Time-Out” and Teaching Self-Discipline.)

 Act Before Frustration Builds